jernotte/StudyGuide/Content/Web Application/Guide/Security.md

 8. What is the Single-Packet Attack Technique (for HTTP/2)?
 9. Explain how to prevent race condition vulnerabilities.
 10. Explain what a Time-of-Check to Time-of-Use (TOCTOU) race condition is and provide a strategy for mitigating such vulnerabilities.

+**Prototype Pollution**:
+1. What is prototype pollution?
+2. How do prototype pollution vulnerabilities arise?
+3. What is the special meaning of the \_\_proto\_\_ property?
+4. Is it possible to pollute any prototype object?
+5. Exploitation of prototype pollution requires the what key components?
+6. What are prototype pollution sources?
+7. Explain prototype pollution via the URL works?
+8. What is the role of the JSON.parse() method in the context of prototype pollution via JSON input?
+9. How can an attacker exploit the JSON.parse() method to achieve prototype pollution?
+10. Illustrate with an example how parsing malicious JSON leads to prototype pollution.
+11. Describe prototype pollution sinks?
+12. Describe prototype pollution gadgets?
+13. Give an example of a prototype pollution gadget.

 ### Web Security